How to Transport a Fridge

 Moving by lifting If you need to move your fridge by lifting, do so with the aid of moving straps.
 Otherwise, you’ll be placing the weight of the load on just your fingertips, making it difficult to navigate around corners, staircases, and onto your vehicle.
 Always remember to lift and turn with your legs to prevent any back injuries.

 - Secure the fridge The best way to secure your fridge during transport is to brace it against the corner of the interior of your truck, completely preventing it from moving in two directions.
 If possible, secure your fridge against any railings within the vehicle or use other furniture to create a tight frame around your fridge.

 - Transport the fridge Now for the most perilous part of the journey: the drive.
 During transit, drive as carefully as possible.
 It may be common sense but here are a few things to avoid while transporting the fridge:

 - Sharp turns

-Reinstalling the Fridge
+Reinstalling the fridge

-Follow the previous steps in reverse order to place your fridge in the new kitchen.
+- Transport the fridge Follow the previous steps in reverse order to place your fridge in the new kitchen.

-When you’ve placed the fridge in its new location, make sure to leave a small gap between the back of the fridge and the wall.
+- Place the fridge in its new location When you’ve placed the fridge in its new location, make sure to leave a small gap between the back of the fridge and the wall.
 Cool air is required to replace the warm air being expelled and if not enough room is provided, this could lead to unnecessary compressor noise.
 The same noise can be produced by placing your fridge on uneven surfaces, so be sure to address any leveling issues beforehand.

-If your fridge was placed on its side, a common rule of thumb is to allow it to stand upright for the same amount of time it was laying down.
+- Let the fridge settle If your fridge was placed on its side, a common rule of thumb is to allow it to stand upright for the same amount of time it was laying down.
 To be on the safe side, let your fridge sit for 24 hours so that all fluids settle before plugging the fridge back in and turning it on.